Nauhcnay/flat_magic_backend/README.md

     pyinstaller --noconfirm flatting_server.spec

-PyInstaller is not listed as a conda dependency, because it's optional.
-Manually install it via: `conda install -c conda-forge pyinstaller`.

 ### 5. Install Photoshop plugin
 Download the [flatting plugin](https://drive.google.com/file/d/1HivdqU2Z2dIL2MvqzEYmCLO2_nDL2Cnk/view?usp=sharing) and unzip it to any place.
 Download the backend server by following the instructions inside the "flatting plugin.zip"